nikmahadeshwar/WorldWeather/README.md

 ![alt text](https://github.com/nikmahadeshwar/WorldWeather/blob/main/WeatherPy_vacation.png)

 ## Travel Itinerary with a Corresponding Map
-We created a map (travel itinerary) that shows the route between four cities from the customer’s possible travel destinations, and then created a map with pop-up markers for the four cities, by:
+We created a map (travel itinerary) that shows the route between four cities from the customer’s travel destinations, and then created a map with pop-up markers for the four cities, by:

 Importing the WeatherPy_vacation.csv file as a new DataFrame.
 From the vacation search map, we chose four cities in close proximity on our map that are on the same continent that a customer might travel to, and then created a directions layer map.